 The maximum office-only single-building footprint recommended by Table LU2 is 40,000 square feet, and buildings should not be taller than four stories unless by special exception.
 The Code of Development permits a maximum of four (4) stories for uses in Block 1, consistent with the Places29 Master Plan recommendation, to allow for flexibility.
-However, to minimize parking requirements, the Applicant is proposing a 15,000 square foot two-story non-residential or mixed-use building, non-residential not to exceed 20,000 square feet.
-The 80-unit VSH building in the center of the parcel is proposed at four stories, and the 40-60 unit PHA building is proposed as four stories in the front portion near the VSH building and three stories in the rear.
+However, to minimize parking requirements, the Applicant is proposing a 15,000 square foot two-story non-residential building.
+The (up to) 80-unit VSH building in the center of the parcel is proposed at four stories, and the (up to) 60 unit PHA building is proposed as four stories in the front portion near the VSH building and three stories in the rear.
 The three buildings are oriented perpendicular to Premier Circle and the commercial buildings to the southwest to avoid large walls looming over property lines or facing access points.
 Green space and parking are interspersed among the buildings to avoid large parking areas and to give each building a more enclosed sense of neighborhood unto itself.